mrjones-plip/cattmate/README.md

 You can debug the system in syslog with `sudo tail -f /var/log/syslog`.
 I try to do a lot of testing and explicit have `except` errors that explicitly tell you what went wrong and how to fix it.

+Note that on slower devices, like the Pi 1 that I tested on, startup can take >60sec, so be patient ;)

 If all else fails, open an issue and I'l try and help ya!

 ## Releases